-A star system 3,000 lightyears away is set to become visible to the naked eye this year, in an event that will see its apparent brightness increase by 5 times.
+A star system 3,000 lightyears away is set to become visible to the naked eye this year, in an event that will see its apparent brightness temporarily increase.

-T Coronae Borealis, also known as T CrB, last brightened in 1946, and astronomers have predicted it could brighten again between now and September 2024.
+T Coronae Borealis, also known as T CrB or the 'Blaze Star', last brightened in 1946, and astronomers have predicted it could brighten again between now and September 2024.

 This brightening event is known as a 'nova', which means 'new star' in Latin, so-called because it describes how a previously dim star can suddenly reach prominent naked-eye brightness in the sky.